nathan130200/ZabbixProxy/README.md

 # Zabbix Proxy
-Local proxy between zabbix passive agent and zabbix server to communicate custom commands.
+Local proxy between zabbix passive agent and zabbix server to communicate custom commands.<br/>
 You can intercept and modify or implement new queries to use in zabbix triggers.

 ### How it works.